benjsmyth/algorithms/sorting/bubble-sort/README.md

 # Bubble sort

 ## Algorithm
-Bubble sort is a **stable**, **online** sorting algorithm that works by propagating unordered elements higher up the array.
-Each time the algorithm runs through the array, it effectively sorts the next highest element in the array.
-The algorithm repeats this process until the array is sorted.
+Bubble sort is a **stable**, **online** sorting algorithm that propagates unordered elements towards the end of the array.
+Each time the algorithm runs through the array, it effectively sorts the next highest element.
+This process repeats as many times as the length of the array.
 ```
 ALGO bubbleSort(array, N):
-    FOR 0 <= _ < N:
+    FOR 1 <= _ <= N:
         FOR 1 <= i < N:
             IF array[i] < array[i-1]:
                 swap(array, i, i-1)